 My other link that I have is, this is wonderful.
 This is where I actually got all my information even though I knew it, I took it the way Medicare Learning Network presented it and it’s phenomenal.
 That’s eight pages that you can print out and it gives you everything.
 Like I said, I just touched on a couple of things but there is a lot more information built into this and it will help you.
 I just touched more on the medical decision making and some of the codes that you can build into it, but this will help you quite a bit and there are a lot of links there in the ’95 and ’97 guidelines for coding, so that should help you.
 Basically that’s it.
 You just want to make sure that if you are coding for TCM that it is a moderate or high complexity medical decision making.
 That’s very important.

 Laureen: Thanks Jo-Anne.

 Jo-Anne: You’re welcome.

 Laureen: Just to let the people know I did put the links of those last two items in the chat if you want to grab them because that’s an awful long one to try and have right now.
 And someone was asking in the chat about getting the answer sheets.
-The answer sheets are available to our Replay Club members, which is $20 a month.
-You get the full replay of this whole webinar, you get the CEUs built into it instead of having to pay the $5.
+The answer sheets are available to our CCO Club members, which is $24.99 a month.
+You get the full replay of this whole webinar, you get the CEUs built into it.
 You get a full transcript about a week later.
 It’s a lot of goodies that come with it.
 But the regular handouts, the slide deck handouts are in the GoToWebinar panel window, you can find it there.